 For this horror movie, the plot unravels very slowly.
 And I do mean very slowly.
 Fortunately, we do get horror moments here and there from the beginning, but it also has a story that takes its sweet time getting there.

 Continue reading our Kampon movie review below.
-Find it on Netflix from April 18, 2024.
+Find it on Netflix in many countries from April 18, 2024.
+In the US it will be released on July 1, 2024.

 A child shows up at night